shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-seller-creative-review.md

 # Set up seller creative review

 Currently, sellers can review and approve creatives within the Political category before they serve on seller inventory.
-In the future, Xandr will support seller review of additional categories.
+In the future, Microsoft Advertising will support seller review of additional categories.

 Seller Creative Review requires the following initial setup before it can show you a list of creatives to review: